How to Defrost Chicken

 Cooking Frozen Chicken

 You can cook chicken in its frozen state.
 The general rule of thumb is to add another 50% of cooking time from the time suggested in the recipe.
 Certain cooking methods, such as braising, or cooking it in the slow cooker, or using the chicken in soups and stews lend themselves better to cooking frozen meat.

 Other methods (like sautéing, roasting, or microwaving) may yield slightly uneven results or a less-than ideal texture.
 It’s very likely that the outside of the chicken may cook faster than than the inside.

 For instance, you won’t be able to get a nice caramelized exterior on a piece of frozen chicken if you sear or sauté it, as the the chicken will slowly release moisture as it thaws while cooking in the pan, preventing browning.
 So best to defrost the chicken before cooking it using these methods, and pat it dry.

 What is the Safe Temperature for Chicken?

-However you cook your chicken, whether it was frozen or not, you want to make sure it gets to an internal temperature of 165°F. The best way to measure the temperature is to insert an instant read thermometer into the thickest part of the chicken.
+However you cook your chicken you want to make sure it gets to an internal temperature of 165°F. This is the safe internal temperature whether your chicken was previously thawed or not.
+The best way to measure the temperature is to insert an instant read thermometer into the thickest part of the chicken.

 You should take into account carryover cooking, which is the fact that the chicken will continue to cook a bit after it leaves the heat.
-So, the temperature will continue to climb a a handful of degrees, and you might want to take it from the heat when the thermometer reaches 160°F, and then watch the temp climb to 165°F. That’s the safe temp for chicken.
+So, the temperature will continue to climb a handful of degrees after you take it from the oven, grill or pan.
+You might want to take it from the heat when the thermometer reaches 160°F, and then watch the temp climb to 165°F. That’s the safe temp for cooked chicken.